caocscar/crossfilter-example/README.md

 > `latDim` is sorting its values without any filters, with `latDim.top(3);` sorting by highest value and `latDim.bottom(3);` sorting by lowest value.

+Occassionally, we will have created too many dimensions and will have to get rid of a few to free up space for new dimensions to be created.
+We can do this by using the `[Name of Dimension].dispose();`, where the 'Name of Dimension' literal is replaced with the targeted dimension to be deleted.

+If we do `countyDim.dispose();`, we can essentially get rid of further filtering to the `countyDim` dimension.
+All existing filters will be removed from this dimension, much like a `[Name of Dimension].filterAll();`.

+We can still call `countyDim.top(3);` and `countyDim.bottom(3);`, and we get the same values of the table as if it was first created.

 ### **Using and Modifying Groups**
 Crossfilter grouping allows us to group data from a particular dimension and use count, average, or sum functions on that given dimension.
 The main difference is that dimensions are rows of original data while groups are an array of a key-value pair.